dtcenter/MET/docs/Contributors_Guide/dev_details/tmp_file_use.rst

   uses BUFRLIB to read its contents.

 * :code:`tmp_pb2nc_bufr_{PID}_tbl`: PB2NC extracts Bufr table data
-  that is embedded in input files, applies Fortran blocking, and writes it to this temporary file for later use.
+  that is embedded in input files and writes it to this temporary file for later use.

 .. note::
    The first 3 files listed above are identical.
-They are all blocked versions of the same input file.
-Recommend modifying the logic to only block the input file once.
+They are all Fortran-blocked versions of the same input file.
+Recommend modifying the logic to only apply Fortran blocking once.

+.. _tmp_files_point2grid:

 Point2Grid Tool
 ^^^^^^^^^^^^^^^